tripu/Canon/sensible-defaults.md

 * Avoid spaces, any kind of quotes, `/`, `\` and other OS-sensitive characters.
 * Separate words with hyphens, `like-in-this-example`.
 * Don't use uppercase at the beginning.
-  Or anywhere else, unless it would make sense in natural language, eg `all-DNS-servers.cfg`, `David-expenses.`.
+  Or anywhere else, unless it would make sense in natural language, eg `all-DNS-servers.cfg`, `David-expenses-2014/`.
 * Use more and longer extensions (to be explicit and verbose about contents); eg `.jpeg` instead of `.jpg`, `.tar.bz2` instead of `.tbz2`.
-* Be verbose while reasonable; use longer filenames to convey more information.
+* Be reasonably verbose; use longer filenames to convey more information.
 * *Prepend* additional extensions in common scenarios.
   Examples:
   * `canvas-controller.OLD.js` is a deprecated version of that JS controller.